-How do you replace running into key contacts and targets when you cannot attend industry and professional organization meetings?
-Zoom or other virtual meetings can be leveraged to make-up for the loss of working a room.
+How do you replace meeting up with key contacts and targets when you cannot attend industry and professional organization meetings?
+Zoom or other virtual meetings can be leveraged to make-up for the loss of working the room.
 This is a harder nut to crack, but here are some ideas:

-1. Attend professional and industry virtual events.
-If you see someone you know, contact them offline after the event and mention you saw them there.

-2. Seek out speaking engagements with professional and industry organizations and network with the other speakers and with the event attendees.
+- 1. Attend professional and industry virtual events.
+If you see someone you know, contact them offline after the event and mention you saw them there. - 2.
+Seek out speaking engagements with professional and industry organizations and network with the other speakers and with the event attendees.

-3. Repurpose other thought leaders' content in social media or direct marketing.

-4. Offer to co-sponsor or co-produce virtual events with other service providers or with the organizations themselves.
+- 3. Re-purpose others content in social media or direct marketing. - 4.
+Offer to co-sponsor or co-produce virtual events with other service providers or with the organizations themselves.